-Figure 4-28.
+Figure 4-29.
 Business microservice with several services (containers) in Service Fabric

 However, so-called "sidecar" containers (two containers that must be deployed together as part of a logical service) are also possible in Service Fabric.
 The important thing is that a business microservice is the logical boundary around several cohesive elements.
-In many cases, it might be a single service with a single data model, but in some other cases you might have physical several services as well.
+In many cases, it might be a single service with a single data model, but in some other cases you might have several physical services as well.

-As of mid-2017, in Service Fabric you cannot deploy SF Reliable Stateful Services on containers-you can only deploy stateless services and actor services in containers.
-But note that you can mix services in processes and services in containers in the same Service Fabric application, as shown in Figure 4-29.
+Note that you can mix services in processes and services in containers in the same Service Fabric application, as shown in Figure 4-30.